 7. A New Chain for Silent Running

-With an additional cog out back, and reduced width on the cassette cogs as a result, SRAM have gone back to the drawing board with its chains.
+With an additional sprocket out back, and reduced width on the cassette as a whole, SRAM has gone back to the drawing board with its chains.
 Instead of just shaving a little off the width and calling it a day, the American company claim they’ve reduced the weight, increased the strength and upped efficiency by adding a flat top to the plates and increasing the size of the rollers.
 As a side benefit, the new chain is said to be quieter in operation too!

 Do be warned though, the new chain and its increased diameter rollers mean the cassette, rear derailleur pulleys, and even chainrings are not cross-compatible with other drivetrains on the market – including previous generations of SRAM.